shushruthareddy123/Dean-and-David-PL-Analysis/README.md

 ## Why this project

-As a Big Data & AI master's student working front-of-house at a restaurant, I wanted a hands on project that goes beyond a generic Kaggle dataset  one that mirrors a real operational analytics
+As a Big Data & AI master's student working front of house at a restaurant, I wanted a hands on project that goes beyond a generic Kaggle dataset  one that mirrors a real operational analytics
-problem: turning raw sales and labor data into a management-ready P&L with actionable recommendations.
+problem: turning raw sales and labor data into a management ready P&L with actionable recommendations.

 ## Project structure